Congratulations on taking this important career step to earn your ACS Certified Cheese Professional!

 - I further understand that the ACS Certification is issued by ACS of Denver, CO and is good for a period of 3 years.
 I understand that I maintain my certification in good standing by complying with any and all mark usage regulations, and all other recertification requirements as incorporated in ACS bylaws and instituted by the ACS Officers and/or Board of Trustees.

-- I understand that I can be disqualified from taking or completing the examination, or from receiving examination scores, if ACS determines through either proctor observation or statistical analysis that I have engaged in collaborative, disruptive, or other inappropriate behavior during administration of the examination.
+- I understand that I can be disqualified from taking or completing the examination, if ACS determines through either proctor observation or statistical analysis that I have engaged in collaborative, disruptive, or other inappropriate behavior during administration of the examination.

 - I agree that I shall only use ACS trademarks and other intellectual property in accordance with policies developed by ACS and agree to cease using such intellectual property upon expiration, suspension, resignation, or termination of my certification.